kaakaww/workshop-github-actions/README.md

 ## Step 4: Dynamic App Scanning with StackHawk 🦅

 [Sign up](https://app.stackhawk.com) for a StackHawk Developer account.
-Follow the Getting Started flow to create your first application and StackHawk API key.
+Follow the Get Started flow to create your StackHawk API key and first application.

+### Stash the API Key
 Stash your StackHawk API key in GitHub Secrets.
 In your repo, navigate to the **Settings** section, and find **Secrets** in the left pane.

 Add a secret named `HAWK_API_KEY`, and add your StackHawk API key as the value.

+### Save the `stackhawk.yml` Configuration File

+Download the `stackhawk.yml` file that you created in the Get Started flow in the StackHawk platform.
+Copy the contents into a new file at the base of your repo named `stackhawk.yml`.
+Commit the file.

+### Add StackHawk to your Build and Test Workflow

 Update your Build and Test workflow, adding the StackHawk Action: